 a.
+ALERT-

-ALERT- An actual situation involving two real safety logic tracks (aircraft/aircraft, aircraft/vehicle, or aircraft/other tangible object) that safety logic has predicted will result in an imminent collision, based upon the current set of Safety Logic parameters.
+- 1. An actual situation involving two real Safety Logic tracks (aircraft/aircraft, aircraft/vehicle, or aircraft/other tangible object) that the Safety Logic System has predicted will result in an imminent collision, based upon the Safety Logic parameters. - 2.
+An actual situation involving a single Safety Logic track arriving to, or departing from, a closed runway. - 3.
+An actual situation involving a single Safety Logic track arriving to a taxiway.